Jim A. Kuypers

-Jim A. Kuypers is an American scholar and consultant specializing in communication studies.
-A professor at Virginia Tech, he has written on the news media, rhetorical criticism and presidential rhetoric, and is particularly known for his work in political communication which explores the qualitative aspects of framing analysis and its relationship to presidential communication and news media bias.
+Jim A. Kuypers, also known professionally as J. Andrew Kuypers, is an American scholar and consultant specializing in communication studies.
+A full professor at Virginia Tech, he has written on the news media, rhetorical criticism and presidential rhetoric, and is particularly known for his work in political communication which explores the qualitative aspects of framing analysis and its relationship to presidential communication and news media bias.
+As a consultant, Kuypers provides workshops, keynotes, coaching, and seminars on public speaking, leadership, strategic communication, performance anxiety reduction, conflict avoidance, and integrating human skills such as creativity and critical thinking with artificial intelligence.

 Career

 Kuypers graduated with a Bachelor of Science and a Master of Arts from Florida State University.
 He was a senior lecturer in rhetoric and oratory, Director of speech at Dartmouth College, taught at Florida State University, and Florida Atlantic University.
 He taught at Louisiana State University, where he earned a Ph.D. in communication studies.

 Since 2005 Kuypers has been teaching at Virginia Tech.
+In addition to his academic roles, Kuypers has worked as a business and political communication consultant for over 25 years, using the professional name J. Andrew Kuypers.

+Consulting career

+Kuypers operates a consulting practice under the name J. Andrew Kuypers through his firm, J. Andrew Communication.
+With over 25 years of experience and as author and editor of 17 books, he offers tailored coaching, workshops, weekend seminars, and keynotes aimed at career advancement and professional development.
+His services focus on public speaking instruction, strategic communication, performance anxiety reduction techniques, motivational speeches, conflict avoidance, employee well-being, authenticity, resilience, networking, and the integration of human skills (such as creativity, critical thinking, and empathy) with artificial intelligence in the workplace.
+Kuypers also publishes a free weekly newsletter, Your Remarkable Edge, providing tips on AI, creativity, communication skills, and human development.
+He is represented by the Academic Speakers Bureau for booking engagements.
+Kuypers maintains an active presence on social media, including X (formerly Twitter) under the handle @jakuypers.

 Scholarship

 Kuypers' work falls into two categories: political communication and rhetorical criticism.
 The former spans both communication and political science, involving the study of the political rhetoric of individuals and groups.
 For Kuypers, politics is a process that takes place through communication, rather than the sheer exercise or attempt at power.